CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **Since these servers use local storage, how do I avoid application failure if underlying hardware fails?**

+It is your responsibility to maintain any data recovery or restoration process that may be necessary in the case of a critical hardware failure.

 **How is hardware support and replacement handled for Bare Metal servers?**

 **What are the security features available for Bare Metal servers?**